patrickjuchli/basic-ftp/README.md

 `get/set client.parseList`

-You may optionally provide a custom parser to parse the listing data, for example to support the DOS format.
+You may provide a custom parser to parse directory listing data, for example to support the DOS format.
 This library only supports the Unix format for now.
-Parsing these list responses can be regarded as the central piece of every FTP client because there is no standard that all servers adhere to.
+Parsing these list responses is a central part of every FTP client because there is no standard that all servers adhere to.
 The signature of the function is `(rawList: string) => FileInfo[]`. `FileInfo` is also exported by the library.

 ## Extend